foundersandcoders/git-workflow-workshop-for-two/README.md

   <img src="images/step13GitFlowD.png" width="500" height="auto" alt="HEAD and master markers">

-6. Programmer 2 should review the incoming and the current changes to see what changes was made in the master and compare it with his current changes -(in the future projects, you can choose to accepts the changes in the master and discard your changes or vice versa or you can accept both of the changes, that depends on the current flow of the project and the discussion between you and your teammates in the project about these changes )- __for this exercise__ choose any option and edit it to leave only one line with `<h1>` heading so that both issues are addressed.
+6. Programmer 2 should review the incoming and the current changes to see what changes was made in the master and compare it with his current changes -(in the future projects, you can choose to accepts the changes in the master and discards your changes or vice versa or you can accept both of the changes, that depends on the current flow of the project and the discussion between you and your teammates in the project about these changes )- __for this exercise__ choose any option and edit it to leave only one line with `<h1>` heading so that both issues are addressed.

   ```html
   <body>